The optimum size of government

 Introduction

-Earlier year the Fraser Institute from Canada who research and analyze public issues published an article about the optimum size of government.
+Earlier this year the Fraser Institute from Canada who research and analyze public policy issues published an article about the optimum size of government.
 The article cites the research of Canadian economist Livio Di Matteo who has written a research paper on this topic (see end of this post for the web link).

-The question is at what point does increasing government spending actually hinder economic growth and progress on complex social issues?
+The key question is at what point does increasing government spending actually hinder economic growth and progress on complex social issues?

 Findings